joannakl/learning-open-source/_articles/open-is-an-attitude/what-is-open.md

 [Creative Commons](https://creativecommons.org/) did not develop the [Free Software Definition](https://www.gnu.org/philosophy/free-sw.en.html) or the [Open Source Definition](https://opensource.org/osd), or indeed any definition of what it means for particular types of resources to be open.
 Instead, Creative Commons developed a [set of licenses](https://creativecommons.org/licenses/) and an online tool to help with using these licenses.

-In so doing, Creative Commons became a very powerful enabler of openness.  *This content contains CC licensed material, attributed at the end of this page.*
+In so doing, Creative Commons became a very **powerful enabler of openness**.  *This content contains CC licensed material, attributed at the end of this page.*

 ![openimg]({{site.baseurl}}/img/license.png)